ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 Change the content of the test file as follows:

-This is the definition of the mock object which can be used as the test double for the `clientEndpont` object.
+This is the definition of the mock object, which can be used as the test double for the `clientEndpont` object.
 Only the `get` function is implemented since it is the only function used in the sample.
 Attempting to call any other function will result in a runtime exception.

 ```ballerina